hs950559/coryrylan.com/_posts/2016-07-31-deploy-angular-2-cli-apps-to-firebase.md

 ### Starting the CLI

-Now runing a command prompt at the root of our project we can run the following command: `ng serve`.
+Now running a command prompt at the root of our project we can run the following command: `ng serve`.
 This will build our project and start a live reload server for development.
 So if we browse to `localhost:4200` we should see the following: